mP1/youtube-channels/README.md

 - [SimonDev](https://www.youtube.com/@simondev758) about game related effects and more.
 - [Stacksmashing](https://www.youtube.com/c/stacksmashing) A friend of live overflow, very interesting investigation of everything and anything computing/machines.
 - [StrangeLoop Conferences](https://www.youtube.com/c/StrangeLoopConf) Talks and presentations about many software technologies and platforms.
+- [TuringAwardeeClips](https://www.youtube.com/@TuringAwardeeClips/) The ACM A.M.
+Turing Award, often referred to as the “Nobel Prize of Computing,” carries a $1 million prize, with financial support provided by Google, Inc. It is named for Alan M. Turing, the British mathematician who articulated the mathematical foundation and limits of computing.
+Since its inception in 1966, the Turing Award has honored the computer scientists and engineers who created the systems and underlying theoretical foundations that have propelled the information technology industry.
 - [Vintage Computer Federation](https://www.youtube.com/c/VintageComputerFederation501c3) Topics like Ultimate 1541 Talk, Recovering Lost Floppy Discs with an Oscilloscope
 - [Vision basic](https://www.youtube.com/@visionbasic) Building a Basic compiler package for C64.